Block Storage capacity and performance

 The IOPS metric shows how many read and/or write operations a storage device can perform per second.
 The IOPS value of a volume is based on a 16 KB block size with a 50-50 read/write random workload for all the volume profiles.
 Each 16 KB of data read/written counts as one read/write operation; a single write of less than 16 KB counts as a single write operation.

-The provisioned volume bandwidth is determined by the number of IOPS multiplied by the throughput multiplier.
-The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiered profiles, or 256 KB for 10 IOPS/GB tiered or custom volume profiles.
+The provisioned volume throughput limit is determined by the number of IOPS multiplied by the preset throughput multiplier.
+The preset value is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiered profiles, or 256 KB for 10 IOPS/GB tiered or custom volume profiles.
 The higher the IOPS that you specify, the higher the throughput.
 Maximum throughput is 1024 MBps (8192 Mbps).
 For more information about the maximum throughput values, see Block storage profile families.

 Your application's I/O size can be different than the throughput multiplier of the storage volume profile and it directly impacts how well your workload performs.
-If the application I/O size is smaller than the throughput multiplier, the IOPS limit is reached before the throughput limit.
-Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.
+If the application I/O size is smaller than 16 KB, the IOPS limit is reached before the throughput limit.
+Conversely, if the application I/O size is larger than the preset throughput multiplier, the throughput limit can be reached before the IOPS limit.

 Average I/O Size (KB) | IOPS | Throughput (MBps) |